lolarchives/cymplar-app/README.md

   components/             --> all app specific modules
-    contacts/               --> Sample module for the app with sub-routing navbar/                 --> main menu of the app core                    --> Only transversal code goes here dto.ts                  --> DTOs or domain classes for the app util.ts                 --> Common utility classes for thr app karma.conf.js           --> config file for running unit tests with Karma
+    contacts/               --> Sample module for the app with sub-routing navbar/                 --> main menu of the app core/                   --> Only transversal code goes here dto.ts                  --> DTOs or domain classes for the app util.ts                 --> Common utility classes for thr app karma.conf.js           --> config file for running unit tests with Karma